silviucpp/erlcass/README.md

 - Add support for SSL Authentication
 - Add support for Setting serial consistency,
 - Add support for setting log level and custom handler
-- Improve the metadata parsing (or find a way to drop this)
+- Improve the metadata parsing (or find a way to drop this for non prepared statements as well)
 - Add more performance testings.

 ### Getting starting: